 - Reduce carbon footprints and source from sustainable feedstocks which is a preservation and enhancement of natural capital.

-- Utilizing compostable materials that bring nutrients back to the soil and reducing the amount of fossil fuels used, the ideal way to optimize resource yields.
+- Utilizing compostable materials that return back to the soil (industrial end of life) and reducing the amount of fossil fuels used, the ideal way to optimize resource yields.

 - Increasing the quality of bioplastics through environmental biotechnological innovations, thus increasing utility value, life cycle and functionality, as a means to foster system effectiveness.